Text reading 'WOLF IQ' in bold white capital letters on a transparent background.

 13. How do I make my website accessible for customers with disabilities?

-Implement accessibility features like alt text for images, keyboard navigation capability, sufficient color contrast, and screen reader compatibility.
+Implement accessibility features like alt text for images, keyboard navigation capability, sufficient colour contrast, and screen reader compatibility.

 This isn't just good practice-it's required for Australian government contractors and helps you serve all potential customers.
 Use tools like WAVE or axe to test your website's accessibility compliance.